By Let’s Move Quad City Editors

 Exercising 3-5 days a week at the pace of a vigorous walk can help reduce the risk for contracting germs that cause a suppressed immune system.
 The following exercises will boost your immunity.

-Try a spin/cycling class to get your heart rate elevated
+Try a spin/cycling class

-Try your own trekking: walk/jog 3 minutes, run for 30 seconds, walk/jog for 2 minutes, increase incline to 5% for 3 minutes, repeat circuit for 30 minutes.
+You can also try “trekking” on a treadmill: walk/jog 3 minutes, run for 30 seconds, walk/jog for 2 minutes, increase incline to 5% for 3 minutes, repeat circuit for 30 minutes.

 On average, adults who do resistance training have stronger bones and muscles, and remain more flexible over time than adults who do only do low impact training.
 But proper lifting is key.
 It can help increase metabolism and fire up those immunity-boosting endorphins!

-Try this body weight circuit at home:
+Use your body weight at home:

 Repeat circuit 5 times for an awesome 20 minute workout!